 Pull The Top

 The photo above is from a video one of my techs took of proper condenser cleaning.
-I must say, he did a GREAT job of cleaning the coil and he was very careful with the top.
-However I STILL would have liked to see the top get completely removed during a full maintenance.
-Pulling the top usually just requires disconnecting the fan wires, cutting a few wire ties, taking out some screws and then removing the fan grille or the entire top and laying it top down in the grass.
+I must say, he did a GREAT job of cleaning the coil, and he was very careful with the top.
+However, I STILL would have liked to see the top get completely removed during a full maintenance procedure.
+Pulling the top usually just requires disconnecting the fan wires, cutting a few wire ties, taking out some screws, and then removing the fan grille or the entire top and laying it top-down in the grass.

-This is ACTUALLY how I performed a maintenance, even before I started my own business.
+That is ACTUALLY how I performed maintenance, even before I started my own business.

-- If you lay the fan on top of the unit (like shown above) you risk twisting/damaging the wires, scratching the paint and bending the fan bade.
+• If you lay the fan on top of the unit (as shown above), you risk twisting/damaging the wires, scratching the paint, and bending the fan blade.

-- When you pull the top entirely you can more easily clean the dirt and leaves from the inside of the condenser, this should also be part of a proper maintenance because that dirt can reduce coil capacity as well as hold moisture against the base, compressor and accumulator resulting in corrosion.
+• When you pull the top entirely, you can more easily clean the dirt and leaves from the inside of the condenser; this should also be part of a proper maintenance procedure because that dirt can reduce coil capacity and hold moisture against the base, compressor, and accumulator.
+That moisture results in corrosion.

-- You can also visually inspect the compressor terminals for signs of heat and corrosion, potentially preventing a major issue such a terminal failure / “blowing a terminal”.
+• You can also visually inspect the compressor terminals for signs of heat and corrosion, potentially preventing a major issue such as a terminal failure or “blowing a terminal.”

-Obviously it will take about 5 mins longer and you will need to rewire it properly with the terminals snugly installed.
+Obviously, it will take about 5 minutes longer, and you will need to rewire it properly with the terminals snugly installed.